tigera-solutions/install-calico-for-windows/README.md

-# Getting up and running with Calico for Windows on AWS
+# Getting up and running with Calico for Windows

 In this guide words `node` and `host` are interchangeable.
 If you are interested and want to test-drive `Calico for Windows`, please [reach out to us](https://www.tigera.io/contact/).
 We will be happy to share the trial version of the product with you.